Skip to content

 • Skills — customize how the agent responds with prompt composition

-• Conversations — history, resume, fork, and search
+• Conversations — history, resume, and storage